sclayton29/ArcGISOnline/index.md

 ![ArcGIS Online's selection of basemaps](images/image_04.jpg)

 When selecting a basemap, chose one that is appropriate for your topic.
 For example, if you are examining an environmental issue, one of the topographic maps might be best.
 Since this map will examine London's population, I want to retain information about the built environment and will select the **Imagery with Labels** option.
-Once you select a different basemap, the background of the map will immediately change. *Note: Like the position of the map, you can can this anytime while making your map*
+Once you select a different basemap, the background of the map will immediately change. *Note: Like the position of the map, you can alter this anytime while making your map.*

 [Return to Top](#about)